Stress fractures: understanding a common injury among athletes and learning how to prevent them

 Conclusion

 Stress fractures are a common but largely preventable injury.
-They result from a imbalance between mechanical stress, bone recovery and adaptationThis condition is often linked to overly rapid training progression.
-A better understanding of its mechanisms, early diagnosis, and appropriate treatment not only allow for a complete recovery but also a safer and more sustainable return to sport.
+They result from an imbalance between mechanical stress, bone recovery, and adaptation, often linked to overly rapid training progression.
+A better understanding of their mechanisms, early diagnosis, and appropriate treatment allow not only for complete healing but also for a safer and more sustainable return to sport.

 For athletes, performance is not based solely on the intensity of effort, but on the ability to respect the body's biological limits.